-The Resolutions Process is one of the most important undertaken by the Illinois Association of School Boards.
-It culminates at the annual Delegate Assembly where the decisions reached by member boards of education determine the direction of the Association’s advocacy efforts on behalf of its members.
+FAQ: IASB's Resolutions ProcessThe Resolutions Process is one of the most important undertaken by the Illinois Association of School Boards.
+It culminates at the annual Delegate Assembly where the decisions reached by member boards of education determine the direction of the Association’s advocacy efforts and legislative agenda on behalf of IASB members.
 School boards that seek to change or add to IASB’s position statements and belief statements are encouraged to take advantage of the Resolutions Process.

-School boards that are members of the Association write and submit resolution proposals.
+Who develops resolutions?School boards that are members of the Association typically write and submit resolution proposals.
+Per the IASB Constitution, resolutions may be proposed by an Active Member, Association Division, the Association's Board of Directors, or the Resolutions Committee.
 Every proposal includes a statement of resolution and a statement of rationale.
-IASB staff works with the proposing school boards, as needed, by reviewing and researching proposed resolutions to provide background on current law and ensure proper formatting.
-Then, each proposed resolution is reviewed by the Resolutions Committee.
+IASB staff works with the proposing school board(s), as needed, by reviewing and researching proposed resolutions to provide historical background on current law and ensure proper formatting.

-The Delegate Assembly, held annually at the Joint Annual Conference, is the meeting where school board members vote on the proposals submitted by local boards of education.
+What is the Delegate Assembly?The IASB Delegate Assembly, held annually during the Joint Annual Conference, is the meeting at which member boards of education vote on the resolutions submitted.
 Each school board that is a member of the Association is entitled to one voting delegate at the Delegate Assembly.
-Every member board is entitled to select one individual board member to serve as its delegate, and to review proposed resolutions with the full board before determining its vote.
+Every member board is entitled to select one individual board member to serve as its voting delegate.
+Delegates should review proposed resolutions with their full board before determining a vote.

-At the Delegate Assembly the proposed resolutions are brought for a vote of the Assembly.
+What happens during the Delegate Assembly?At the Delegate Assembly the proposed resolutions are brought for a vote of the Assembly.
 Discussion is held before votes are taken.
-Voting must be done in person (though a delegate is not required to be registered for the entire Conference).
-Delegates vote “to adopt” or “not adopt” the resolutions as put forth by the Resolutions Committee.
+Voting must be done in person (though a delegate is not required to be registered for the Conference).
+Delegates vote on the Resolutions Committee’s recommendations of “do adopt” or “do not adopt” the resolution proposals.
 The Delegate Assembly vote determines the final decision on all resolutions.
-If approved by the Delegate Assembly, resolutions become Position Statements or Belief Statements in the IASB Constitution, and thus give IASB staff direction on legislative positions.
+If approved by the Delegate Assembly, resolutions become Position Statements or Belief Statements in the IASB Constitution and provide IASB staff direction on legislative positions.